 o Similar tactile experiences include play with SHAVING CREAM

 o Playdoh is one of my favorite things for kids.
 There are so many skills you can work on when children play with playdoh.
 Full hand strength when squeezing or pincer strength when pinching.
 Rolling, pulling, pushing, pinching, etc can all work on the various muscles of the hand and forearms.
+The Original Playdoh brand is my favorite but the Hygloss brand is also good!

 o The “older” playdoh, the harder it is, which works on more strength